squf/fl-studio/source/content/fl studio/mastering.md

 	![[Pasted image 20241112203458.png]]

-* plop this right on the master track, and you can start with a built-in preset: **30Hz + 18kHz cut**, which will help clean-up a lot of junk in the song.
+* plop this right on the master track, and you can start with a built-in preset: **30Hz + 18kHz cut**, which will help clean-up a lot of junk in the song by cutting out anything below 30Hz and anything above 18kHz.

-* why 30Hz for the low end? from what i've heard, most club systems cut off at about 35 Hz, most bass you will hear in even the most bass heavy music will cut off at around 41 Hz, so really by cutting the low end band at 30 Hz you're just preventing unnecessary muddy bass from ruining your song. you can adjust to your liking and your mix as needed, this is a "safe" range to play around in. i'll show you how to isolate specific frequencies below to test with.
+* why 30Hz for the low end? from what i've heard, most club systems cut off at about 35 Hz, most bass you will hear in even the most bass heavy music will cut off at around 41 Hz, its up to you to pick what ranges you want to keep in your mix or not, but 30 Hz feels like a safe range to me. in my own experience you can really feel and hear the difference on a nice sound system, which in my case is my car with its aftermarket sound system. i'll show you how to isolate specific frequencies below to test with.

 * you can check the Hz in the top left corner as you're dragging stuff around in the EQ, this is called the "hint panel" in FL, and usually it tells you what any knob you're adjusting is doing: